C.S. Lewis, the great Protestant writer who wrote Narnia: The Lion, the Witch, and the Wardrobe, says:

 At the very least, this passage reveals what the Jewish law taught about praying for the dead.

-I recently read an interview with Gracia Burnham.
-An Evangelical missionary who was held hostage by Muslim terrorists for over a year with her missionary husband.
+In an interview with Gracia Burnham, an Evangelical missionary who was held hostage by Muslim terrorists for over a year with her missionary husband.
 Her husband was shot to death.
 Here is a bit of that interview:

 Phil Calloway (editor of Servant Magazine-Evangelical) said: "He (your husband) sounds like an amazing guy.
 Is he making trouble up in heaven right now?" (laughter)